Patonga, New South Wales: Geography

-Patonga is a small and semi-isolated riverside community occupying a one kilometre long sandy spit projecting from the rocky and elevated headland of the Brisbane Water National Park to the north.
-The spit, at the mouth of the estuarine Patonga Creek which feeds into the Hawkesbury River at Broken Bay, forms a beach frontage onto Brisk Bay to the east and a sandy foreshore on the creek to the west.
+Patonga is a small and quiet bayside community occupying a one kilometre long sandy spit projecting from the rocky and elevated headland of the Brisbane Water National Park to the north through to the spit at the mouth of the Patonga Creek which feeds into the Hawkesbury River at Broken Bay.
+Patonga has both a beach frontage onto Brisk Bay to the east and a sandy foreshore on the creek to the west.

-Patonga can be accessed by road along Patonga Drive from Umina to the north, by ferry from Palm Beach and Brooklyn, or by private watercraft.
+Patonga can be accessed by road along Patonga Drive from Umina to the north, by ferry from Palm Beach or by private watercraft.

 The community extends to housing, accessible only by watercraft, which occupies Patonga Creek's foreshore on the opposite bank.
 Various bush tracks provide hiking access to Patonga and the surrounding reserves.
+Patonga also has a walking track of medium difficulty which leads to neighbouring Pearl Beach.

+Patonga still operates as a fishing village but is also home to weekenders escaping from Sydney and holiday makers.

-Patonga Creek was once navigable by fairly large vessels, but now averages about half a metre in depth.
-Gosford City Council have acknowledged the siltation problem.
-Lion Island is located in Broken Bay to the suburb's southeast.
+The Patonga Creek was once navigable by fairly large vessels, but now averages about half a metre in depth.

-The nearby towns of Umina Beach, Ettalong Beach and Woy Woy are significant neighbouring communities which provide many facilities and services not available at Patonga.
+The nearby towns of Umina Beach and Ettalong Beach are significant neighbouring communities which provide many facilities and services not available at Patonga.

 Origin of name

-Patonga means "oyster" in the Guringai people's language, whose country stretches from the north side of Port Jackson to the southern end of Lake Macquarie.
+Patonga means "oyster" in the Darkinjung people's language.
 Early English language maps of the area spelt Patonga as "Betonga".

 Local industry and facilities

 Oyster farming is the main local industry along with eco-tourism and recreational tourism.

-Along with visitors from the Central coast, day trippers from Sydney, Newcastle, and other areas of the NSW provide customers to the handful of retail outlets.
-These include a takeaway, a convenience store, a cafe, a tavern with a restaurant and some accommodation as well as a handful of art galleries.
+Visitors from the Central coast, day trippers from Palm Beach, wider Sydney, Newcastle, and other areas of the NSW provide customers to the Boathouse Hotel and Kiosk.
+The hotel has a tavern with a restaurant and some accommodation The town also has as a handful of art galleries.

-Recreational facilities and infrastructure include a sports oval, a public boat ramp to the eastern end of the village, a public wharf and a two-hectare camping and caravan park located at the southern end of the village (accessed by Patonga and Bay Streets).
-The wharf is also used by commercially operated ferries providing services on the Hawkesbury River and Broken Bay.
+Recreational facilities and infrastructure include a sports oval, a public boat ramp to the eastern end of the village, tennis courts, a public wharf and a two-hectare camping and caravan park located at the southern end of the village (accessed by Patonga and Bay Streets).
+The wharf is also used by commercially operated ferries providing services to Palm Beach and Newport on the Northern Beaches.

-The Patonga Camping Ground is operated by Gosford City Council.
-Families especially take advantage of the tranquil setting afforded by the sandy creek foreshore, beach, and the opportunity for canoeing, boating, fishing and hiking.
-The camping ground includes two tennis courts, modern amenities, sheltered BBQ facilities, and one of the two play grounds for children in Patonga.
+Visitors to Patonga can take advantage of the opportunity for canoeing, boating, fishing and hiking.